 Nonslip Paint or Anti-Slip Coating

-There are several routes you can go down when applying an extra protective coating to your deck.
+You can go down several routes when applying an extra protective coating to your slippery deck.
 First, you could opt for nonslip paint if you want to give the deck a makeover.
-Before starting, you’ll need to make sure the decking boards are spotlessly clean so the paint will stick.
-It’s easy to apply using a roller or brush, and once dry, it’ll have a textured finish that prevents slipperiness.
+Before starting, you’ll need to make sure the composite decking boards are spotlessly clean so the anti-slip paint will stick.
+Anti-slip paint or coating is easy to apply using a roller or brush, and once dry, it’ll have a textured finish that prevents slipperiness.

 Alternatively, if you don’t want to change the appearance of the deck’s surface, you could use sealer with sand as an additive for underfoot traction.
-If you prefer the DIY approach in general, you could opt to add sand to ordinary deck paint.
+If you prefer the DIY approach in general, you could opt to add sand to ordinary deck paint to achieve a somewhat waterproof coating feel.
 Use a ratio of 4:1 paint or sealer to sand and apply to the deck exactly as you would any other coating.
 To make sure the sand does its job, apply a second coat once the first is dry.

 If you don’t like the sound of making permanent alterations to your deck, consider adding anti-slip inserts or mats.
-They layer over the top of the composite deck’s surface and prevent slips and trips, even when the floor is completely slick.
-This means that in the dry months, you can remove them and show off your pristine decking surface.
+Anti-slip mats layer over the top of the composite deck’s surface and prevent slips and trips, even when the floor is completely slick.
+This means that in the dry months, you can remove them and show off your pristine composite decking surface.

-If you’re looking for a quick solution that requires minimal labor and doesn’t present the same trip hazard as mats, opt for anti-slip tape.
+If you’re looking for a quick solution on how to make composite decking less slippery that requires minimal labor and doesn’t present the same trip hazard as mats, opt for anti-slip tape.
 It’s completely customizable and very easy to use, provided you apply it to a clean surface.
-It’s just like normal masking tape except its finish is similar to sandpaper, so it provides grip when you walk over it, even in wet weather.
+Anti-slip tape is just like normal masking tape except its finish is similar to sandpaper, so it provides grip when you walk over it, even in wet weather.

 Install Shingles on Danger Zones

-In many cases, the entire deck doesn’t pose a problem; it might just be the stairs that concern parents and hazard-conscious folks.
+In most composite decking, the entire deck doesn’t pose a problem; it might just be the stairs that concern parents and hazard-conscious folks.
 In this case, you could add shingles to the potential danger zones.
 Simply nail them to the area in question and they’ll last for decades.

 Ongoing Trex Deck Nonslip Maintenance

-If you’re looking for ongoing maintenance tips to stop your deck getting slippery without applying any of the above measures, you’re in luck.
+If you’re looking for ongoing maintenance tips to prevent a slippery deck without applying any of the above measures, you’re in luck.
 Here’s an easy-to-follow guide to ongoing anti-slip Trex deck maintenance.

-Deep Clean the Composite Deck Surface Twice a Year
+Deep Clean the Slippery Composite Deck Surface Twice a Year

 Ensure There’s Space Between Your Deck Boards

 The space between your deck boards isn’t just there for decoration; it provides drainage for your deck and keeps it safe.
-Over time, debris can accumulate and block these gaps, preventing the deck from draining and possibly leading to a slippery surface.
+Over time, debris can accumulate and block these gaps, preventing composite decks from draining and possibly leading to a slippery surface.
 Use a small tool to get between the cracks and remove any clogged dirt once or twice a year.

 Pay Attention to Weather Conditions